0xc0dec/demo-rs/README.md

 the whole rendering code had to be within one function/block in order for lifetimes of render passes, textures and other things to work together.
 - Skybox rendering on a full-screen quad.
-- First person camera flying camera ("spectator") with protection from overturning.
+- First person flying camera ("spectator") with protection from overturning.
 - Render to texture: the scene is first rendered into a downsized texture, which is then rendered on a full-screen quad to achieve pixelated effect.
 - Physics via [Rapier](https://rapier.rs)
   - Simple rigid bodies with colliders.